Building and maintaining efficient sales teams is one of the key challenges of the age for enterprise-level boardrooms across the globe.

 All too often, however, sales executives still rely on outdated methods to capture key customer sales metrics such as unwieldy spreadsheets, leaving them ill-prepared to capitalize on opportunities to forge stronger client relationships and make better sales.

 It’s a particular challenge in the distribution field where many of the old sales-guard are retiring.
-Of course, losing longstanding, highly experienced personnel is rarely a cause for celebration for any organization but, the chance to bring in fresh talent to replace them also represents a genuine business opportunity.
+Of course, losing highly experienced reps comes with it's own pitfalls, but on the flip side it brings an opportunity to bring in some fresh, rising talent.

-This has the added advantage of making organizations that actively embrace sales analytics software tools as a matter of course all the better placed to attract the best talent on the market.
+This has the added advantage of making organizations that actively embrace sales analytics software tools in far better standing to attract the best talent on the market.

 Of course, better use of technology won’t fix the global sales skills challenge overnight.
 Enterprises will still need to work hard on the best training and benefits packages and creating the right working environment to entice the most talented sales personnel through the door.
 But it’s an unavoidable truth that while roles that require human-centric skills will continue to be important, tech skills will increasingly dominate the jobs of tomorrow.

 What many innovative larger enterprises are increasingly finding, is that equipping their sales teams with the right tools to do the job better now can lead to gains all round – in terms of better, more informed client relationships, more engaged, empowered and motivated personnel, and ultimately better sales.